cidneyhamilton/cidney.org/web.md

 I don't really make websites any more, since making games is more fun.
 I barely have time to keep this one up to date.
 I do some freelance consulting, but mostly for old clients.

-If you want to hire me for a web design project or short term consulting, feel free to reach out for a quote!
-I am pretty busy right now but am happy to look into things.
+If you need a website, I'm part of a [tech cooperative](http://willowbark.org) that can help out!